 Become A Tour Guide

-Interesting in becoming a Boston By Foot guide?
+Interested in becoming a volunteer Boston By Foot tour guide?
 Docent training occurs every Spring.
 As a guide-in-training you will receive the background, materials, and mentorship under experienced docents to lead informed, insightful, and interesting guided walks of Boston.

 Guides are expected to complete a six-week training course that includes lectures, field trips, written papers and even a final exam.